postgresml/postgresml/pgml-cms/docs/product/cloud-database/serverless.md

 # Serverless databases

-A Serverless PostgresML database can be created in less than 5 seconds and provides immediate access to modern GPU acceleration, the entire HuggingFace library of LLMs, and dozens of supervised learning algorithms like XGBoost, LightGBM, Catboost, and everything from Scikit-learn.
+A Serverless PostgresML database can be created in less than 5 seconds and provides immediate access to modern GPU acceleration, a predefined set of state-of-the-art large language models that should satisfy most use cases, and dozens of supervised learning algorithms like XGBoost, LightGBM, Catboost, and everything from Scikit-learn.

-Serverless databases start at $0 and have a generous free tier.
-A free tier user will be able to access the GPUs and 5GB of disk storage for their hobby projects, or to just try PostgresML for the first time, without having to provide a credit card.
-The free tier has no other limits and can be used to power personal projects without having to worry about being shut down or scaled down.
+With a Serverless database, storage and compute resources dynamically adapt to your application's needs, ensuring it can scale down or handle peak loads without overprovisioning.

+Serverless databases are billed on a pay-per-use basis and we offer $100 in free credits to get you started!

 ### Create a Serverless database